paulsinclair51/briteTest/docs/LiteTest_Runner_Internal_Guide.md

 # LiteTest Runner Internal Guide

-This guide documents the internal architecture and design of the LiteTest Runner API and framework.
-It is intended for maintainers and contributors working on the implementation.
-It is companion document to the LiteTest Runner Internals Reference document.
+This guide documents the internal architecture and design of the LiteTest framework and Runner API.
+It is companion document to the LiteTest Runner Internal Reference document.

 **Copyright (c) 2026 Paul Sinclair**